-For membership built up between 1 April 2008 and 1 April 2014, you will receive a pension of 1/60th of your final pay.
+For each year of membership between 1 April 2008 and 31 March 2014, you will receive a pension of 1/60th of your final pay.

-Your final pay is usually the pensionable pay earned in the year before leaving the Scheme.
-Pay from one of the two previous years can be used, if it is higher.
+Your final pay is usually the pensionable pay you earn in the year before leaving the Scheme.
+Pay from one of the two previous years is used instead if it is higher.